Aniruddh-0701/C-Programming-Basics/Looping Statements/loops.md

 i = i / 2 or i = 1 + 3 // operation then assignment
 ```

-The above three variations are allowed in the condition that there is variable change to offer definite loop termination

-<li> <strong>Within loop modifications</strong> of <em>loop variable</em> - The loop variable can be modified inside the loop too.</li>
+<li> <strong>Within loop modifications</strong> of <em>loop variable</em> - The loop variable can be modified inside the loop too.

-The below example shows a type where the variable change is not provided in loop definition.
+The below example shows a type where the variable change is not provided in loop definition.</li>

 ```c
 #include <stdio.h>